 How to Choose a Bodysurfing Handboard

-The above physics and graphics of a human hydrofoil or a body surfer.
+The above graphics, the physics of a human hydrofoil, yes the body surfer.

 What is the correct size bodysurfing handboard that will best suit the individual?